mjstahl/elementree/README.md

 ```

 A tagged template function.
 Turn a JavaScript template string into an `HTMLElement`.
 If the template has more than one root element a `DocumentFragment` is returned.

+## Known Issues

+* Until we figure out a way to override the context of class constructors it is recommended that constructor functions and objects are used exclusively for template and application state.
+This is due to `TypeError: Class constructor cannot be invoked without 'new'` being thrown in `create.js/proxyConstructor`.
+However, this will work if you are using a transpiler, such as Parcel, that turns your classes into functions.

 ## Attribution